KerrWu/detection_block_zoo/README.md

 2. Build the Cython modules

    To make at cpu-only machine (or other machine without CUDA, i.e, mac), I comment some code related to NVCC.
-BAsiclly just some NMS code which use GPU to accelerate.
+Basically just some NMS code which use GPU to accelerate.